mcmonkeyprojects/DiscordModBot/README.md

     - `enforce_ascii_name_rule` set to `true` or `false` to indicate whether the typable ASCII name rule should be enforced by the bot.
     - `enforce_name_start_rule` set to `true` or `false` to indicate whether the A-Z first symbol in names rule should be enforced by the bot.
     - `join_notif_channel` set to the channel ID where user join message should be logged.
+    - `log_channels` set to a sub-mapping of channel-IDs-to-be-logged to channel-ID-to-log-into.

 `config.fds` sample text content (the mention code is my own user ID, `mcmonkey#6666`):
 ```